r509/r509-ocsp-responder/README.md

 See the config.yaml.example for an example configuration.

 ##Signals
-You can send a kill -USR2 signal to any running r509-ocsp-responder process to cause it to reload and print its config to the logs.
+You can send a kill -USR2 signal to any running r509-ocsp-responder process to cause it to reload and print its config to the logs (provided your app server isn't trapping USR2 first).

 ##Running Tests
 You'll need rspec, rake, and rack-test to run the tests.
 With these gems in place run ```rake spec```